awsdocs/aws-cloud9-user-guide/doc_source/sample-php.rst

 ================

 In the |AC9IDE|, create a file with this content, and save the file with the name :file:`hello.php`.
 (To create a file, on the menu bar, choose :menuselection:`File, New File`.
-To save the file, choose :menuselection:`File, Save`.)
+To save the file, choose :menuselection:`File, Save`, and enter hello.php for :guilabel:`FileName`.)

 .. code-block:: php